mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 Extension of generic AI features.
 Exposes some internal details with an extended `UMugenAIPerceptionSystem` to allow sense introspection and simplifies event communication to AI BrainComponents.

+* **MugenAnimation**
+Extension of generic animation features.
+Enables event communication from animation assets using an extended `UMugenSkeletalMeshComponent` and provides utility functions to synchronize animations and manage their lifecycle.

+* **MugenBehaviorTree**
+Extension of BehaviorTrees.
+Provides extended functionality for BehaviorTree nodes with `UBTDecorator_MugenBlackboardBase`, `UBTService_MugenBlackboardBase`, `UBTMugenTaskNode` and implements additional generically useful nodes.

 ### Feature modules

 ---